Saving & Spending Financial Health

 Regrettably, plenty of unscrupulous people profit by preying on people in immense emotional distress.
 Romance schemes, in particular, are a common way to scam lonely, recently bereft individuals out of their money.

-The scam usually involves someone reaching out to you on a chatting or dating site, building an emotional rapport, then asking for money they promise to pay back before disappearing.
+The scam usually involves someone reaching out to you on a chatting or dating site, building an emotional rapport, and then asking for money they promise to pay back before disappearing.

 Beware of new acquaintances who show up in the aftermath of loss and inevitably turn a conversation back to money.